beowulf1958/results-summary-component-main/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Kevin Powell](https://www.youtube.com/watch?v=0px6YH-cauQ&t=986) - This helped me with keeping it DRY.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Syal Infotainment](https://www.youtube.com/watch?v=iyR6RXUZFQ8) - This is helped me finally understand BEM.
+There are many other videos on the subject, but I'd recommend this to anyone still learning this concept because it is concise and clear.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author